 December 2018 – I was delighted to read out one of my stories at the All wrapped Up event, held every year in Edinburgh to raise awareness of the work that the Edinburgh Children’s Hospital Charity do for the Royal Hospital for Sick Children.
 A proud moment indeed.

 November 2018 – This event was very much a ‘I’ll submit to this competition but I have no hope of being selected to read out my pitch on stage’.
 Reader, I did!
-I came second but the best parts were pitching my story to four amazing literary gods/agents and being a part of the event with another five fantastic writers and illustrators.
-On the back of this event, I have now signed with Alice Sutherland-Hawes from The Madeleine Milburn Agency.
-I can’t wait to see what the future holds!
+The best parts were pitching my story to four amazing literary gods/agents and being a part of the event with another five fantastic writers and illustrators.

 November 2018 – My friend and SCBWI colleague Liz MacWhirter published her first book Black Snow Falling, I was delighted to chair the Edinburgh event as part of a UK tour she was embarking on with two other debut novelists.
 Rowena House, (author of The Goose Road) and Tracey Mathias (author of Night of the Party) were beside me as we discussed everything from favourite childhood books to being published in the modern world.